 Introduce Tarax cans to the family next meal time, T.V. time, party time and picnic time.
 Your milk bar and food store has Tarax cans now!

 Re-cycling was certainly not on the agenda in 1961!
 At that time Tarax was promoting its real fruit flavours, made from “Gosford lemons, Queensland pineapples and oranges from the South”.
 Its “top ten flavours” were Orange, Lime Flavor, Fruity Lemon, Lemonade, Pineapple, Root Beer, Soda Water, Dry Ginger Ale, Crimson and Cola.
 The 1960s saw the company in its prime, continuing on the takeover trail.
-It became the last wholly Australian-owned soft drink company, but was acquired by Cadbury Schweppes in 1972.
+It became the last of the major soft drink companies to be wholly Australian-owned but was acquired by Cadbury Schweppes in 1972.